 The principal activities of the Company and its subsidiaries (together 'the Group') during the year were water supply, treatment and distribution; sewage collection and treatment; and retail services to water and water recycling customers.
+No changes are envisaged to the Group's principal activities.
 The Group's principal business is Anglian Water Services Limited ('Anglian Water').
-The Directors expect the activities as detailed in the Strategic Report to continue for the foreseeable future without material change.
-The information that fulfils the requirement of the Strategic Report, including the Company's financial risk management objectives, is set out on pages 6-85.
+The information that fulfils the requirement of the Strategic Report, including the Company's financial risk management objectives, is set out on pages 7 to 88.